General Information

 Welcome to White Magic Golden Retrievers, a web page of Bremer Kennels.
 We started breeding Golden Retrievers in 2010.
 It has been an exciting journey to have Goldens in our kennel.
 Goldens are such loving and sweet dogs.
 They love their “humans”.
 They love the companionship that a person can offer.
 They are excellent with children, loving and protective as well.

-Boarding fee $100 a week if we have to keep the puppy after 9 wks of age.
+- Boarding fee of $100 a week if we have to keep the puppy after 9 weeks of age.

 Delivery is available by air to any state, or ground delivery in Texas and surrounding states depending on the distance.